-Join me in an eight-week exploration of meaning in your life—including how to see and build meaning; locating meaning in your past, present, and future; and the connection of meaning and goals.
+Join Michael F. Steger, the leading expert in the field, for an eight-week exploration of meaning in your life—including how to see and build meaning; locating meaning in your past, present, and future; and the connection of meaning and goals.

 The course begins with a brief look at human history through the lens of meaning, touching on sources of meaning, your senses and meaning, and the idea that meaning doesn’t have to be complicated.